volta-cli/rfcs/text/0000-global-packages.md

 With the shared package directory available, we can then remove the restriction that we currently enforce that prevents installing global libraries.

-Finally, we should document the location of this shared package directory, so that if users want to include it in their own configurations (e.g. for one-off scripts), they can easily locate the correct directory.
+Finally, we should provide users with access to the location of this shared package directory, both in documentation and through a new `volta` command (similar to how we have `volta which` to unwind the shims).
+This will allow users to include it in their own configurations (e.g. for one-off scripts) as needed.

 ## 3. Leave Binary Shims on PATH